 This logo came across much more confidently than the previous logo, perhaps as a result of the confident style of the 80s, but it was clear the brand was beginning to find its feet.

+Of course, this Microsoft logo change wouldn’t last.
+While some fans of the logo were sad that the “rock star logo” only lasted two years, modern logo aficionados understand why it went the way of the dodo.
 This logo actually perfectly illustrates a philosophy of modern logo design- timeless over trendy.
 While the 80s logo did encapsulate the style of the time, it didn’t stand up to the following eras’ many style trends and changes.
 It was trendy, but it wasn’t timeless, so it had to go.

 Simon Daniels and his team decided it was time for a change.
 Learning from their previous trendy take, they redesigned the Microsoft logo in 1982 to tone down the rock star logo for something more subtle.

-The “O” at the center was the main focal point and provided the most significant stylized feature, which showcased stacked lines to emulate those on a CD- a large part of computer functioning at the time.
+The “O” at the center was the main focal point and provided the most significant stylized feature, which showcased stacked lines to emulate those on a CD- a large part of computer functioning at the time. another logo that only lasted five years, this one played around with another font yet again.

-This era in Microsoft logo history stretched longer, and the design was nicknamed the “Blibbet” – referencing that stylized, latticed “O.” Many appreciated the design, Microsoft employees in particular.
 In fact, they loved it so much that they created petitions asking corporate to keep the design instead of changing it for 1987.

 This version of the Microsoft logo also fully separated the company from its disco origins and the two-year stint with the rock-and-roll, rebellious imagining.
 It illustrated how the brand was steering toward a greater focus on the technology itself.